Determining the output

 - How do you want your audience to interact/engage with your story?
 Will it be a stand-alone graphic or integrated somehow in a publication or website?

-- Thinking back to your overarching project objectives, is the purpose of your story to provide contextual spatial reference, convey a narrative, or visualize the results of some analysis?
+- Thinking back to your overarching project objectives, is the purpose of your story to provide contextual spatial reference, convey a narrative, or visualize the results of some (already conducted) analysis?